 Applying to Essex is straightforward.
 We make things as easy for you as possible, so you can get on with the important business of planning your Essex experience.

 From starting your application, to visiting us if you can, finding out more and confirming your place, we will support you at every stage.

 Once we receive your application it is considered by our Admissions Team.
-When making a decision on your application, we take into account a range of factors, including GCSE performance, AS-level results (if taken), subjects taken at A-level (or equivalent qualifications), predicted grades, your personal statement and your academic reference.
+When making a decision on your application, we take into account your whole application - including your qualifications, personal statement and reference.

-UCAS will officially inform you when a decision has been made on your application.
+If you applied through UCAS, your UCAS Track will officially inform you when a decision has been made on your application.
 You'll also receive information from us if we make you an offer.
 Once you've received a decision from all your choices, UCAS will ask you to accept one offer as your firm (first) choice and one offer as your insurance (second) choice via UCAS Track.